Our Students: A Profile

 employer: Big Brothers Big Sisters

-"After raising two children, I decided to complete my undergraduate degree and quickly realized that UB's psychology program was the perfect fit for me.
+"After raising two children, I decided to complete my undergraduate degree and quickly realized that UBalt's psychology program was the perfect fit for me.
 Having worked in HIV research administration for ten years, I wanted to be the one providing direct support to people with HIV and AIDS and helping individuals and caregivers access the services they needed to live their best lives.
-The faculty at UB encouraged me to focus my undergraduate work on HIV, including my academic papers, my Senior Capstone Project, and even my volunteer work with at-risk populations at a mission in Nigeria.
+The faculty at UBalt encouraged me to focus my undergraduate work on HIV, including my academic papers, my Senior Capstone Project, and even my volunteer work with at-risk populations at a mission in Nigeria.

 -Beth Peterson, B.A.
 '13